 This is simply a digital implementation of traditional social interaction patterns:

 - Our friends know what we’re interested from us, and other topics we like

 - We know what our friends are interested in, and other topics they like

-Whenever we hear about something they like, we tell them what we heard.
-When we have something cool to say that we know they are interested in, we tell them.
+Whenever we hear about something a friend likes, we tell them about it.
+When we have some comment or idea about a topic they are interested in, we share it with them.
 If we see something we want to discuss, we share it with them and tell them what we think.

 This simple arrangement leverages the trust we have in others in order to help filter information.
 For good knowledge to spread, it simply must be compelling enough to be explicitly shared by a lot of people.
 For false information to be stopped, it can either be not shared (ignored), or be shared with our opinion that it is false.